bennieboj/BlishHud-Mounts/README.md

 The settings/context is ignored when not enabled.

 ##### Apply instantly if single
-When there is only 1 action configured in a radial/context and this option is checked we do not display the radial, but we perform the action immediately instead.
+When there is only 1 action configured in a radial context and this option is checked we do not display the radial, but we perform the action immediately instead.
 Remember the "hard coded logic" we talked about earlier in the section, this is the replacement of this.

 ##### Default action